 This is where the code development happens.
 It is the internal, Euclid Consortium GitLab (similar to GitHub, but not public).

-This resource is managed in Scotland by SDC UK.
+This resource is managed by the ECICOM and in Scotland by SDC UK.

 - follow the above link,